justarandomgeek/vscode-factoriomod-debug/readme.md

 # VS Code Factorio Mod Debug

 This is a debug adapter for developing Factorio mods.
 It supports breakpoints, stepping, variable access, and the debug console.
-TODO Bilka: mention packaging and emmylua stuff here?
+Furthermore, this extension offers profiling, packaging and publishing supports for Factorio mods.
+It also enhances/implements language server features for various Factorio mod file formats, including Factorio API Typedefs for [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).

 ## Using Factorio Mod Debug